1947–48 FA Cup: Second round proper

 The matches were played on Saturday, 13 December 1947.
 Seven matches were drawn, with replays taking place the following Saturday.
 One of these then went to a second replay.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage, along with Rotherham United, Queens Park Rangers and Swansea Town.

 The matches were scheduled for Saturday, 10 January 1948.
 Two matches were drawn and went to replays on the following Saturday.

 Fourth round proper

 The matches were scheduled for Saturday, 24 January 1948.
 One game was drawn and went to a replay, which was played on the following Saturday.

 Fifth round proper

 The matches were scheduled for Saturday, 7 February 1948.
 There was one replay, taking place the following Saturday.
+Colchester United, the first non-league club to reach this stage (or its pre-1925 equivalent) since Cardiff City in 1919-20, was the last club from the qualifying rounds left in the competition.

 Sixth round proper

 The four quarter-final ties were scheduled to be played on Saturday, 28 February 1948.
 There was one replay, in the QPR–Derby County match.